Chart Color Schemes

 Elsternwick shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Elsternwick is notably higher than national and state averages.
-55.0% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 35.3%, followed by postgraduate qualifications (13.9%) and graduate diplomas (5.8%).
-Vocational pathways account for 19.9% of qualifications, with advanced diplomas at 10.1% and certificates at 9.8%.
+Educational attainment in Elsternwick is notably high, with 55.0% of residents aged 15 and above holding university qualifications.
+This figure surpasses both the Australian average of 30.4% and the Victorian average of 33.4%.
+The area's educational advantage is evident in its distribution of qualifications: Bachelor degrees are most prevalent at 35.3%, followed by postgraduate qualifications (13.9%) and graduate diplomas (5.8%).
+Vocational pathways account for 19.9% of qualifications among those aged 15 and above, with advanced diplomas making up 10.1% and certificates 9.8%.

 Frequently Asked Questions - Education